CellMigrationLab/Fast4DReg/README.md

 3. In the user interface
      - Set the path to the file to be corrected
      - if you want to correct for xy-drift, tick the xy-drift correction box
-     - Select projection type (maximum or average intensity)
+     - Select projection type used for xy-drift estimation (maximum or average intensity)
      - This sets the number of frames to average together to make coarser timepoints on which the cross-correlation analysis will be run to calculate drift.
 Setting this value to 1 will calculate straight frame-to-frame cross-correlations and while this should capture drift very accurately, it